-When installing an onsite sewage treatment system, the treated effluent that leaves the system must either go to a soakaway or to a watercourse/drain.
+The effluent leaving an onsite sewage treatment system must discharge to a soakaway or to a watercourse/drain.

-The first step in designing a soakaway is the percolation test.
-As the outlet from your tank into your soakaway will generally be between 300 and 700mm BGL, we would suggest that the percolation test is carried out at this level in the subsoil.
-This will give a representative example of the soil infiltration rate at the depth the effluent will be entering the soakaway at.
+The first step in designing a soakaway is to conduct a percolation test.
+The tank to soakaway outlet is generally 300-700mm below ground level, so we suggest carrying out the percolation test at this level in the subsoil.
+This gives a representative example of the soil infiltration rate at the depth the effluent will be entering the soakaway.

-To do a percolation test, you need to dig a small square hole into the subsoil at the level of the outlet pipe from your sewage treatment plant.
-The hole should be approx. 400mm deep, and 300mm x 300mm square.
-This hole should be filled with water.
-The first fill of water should be allowed to soak into the soil in order to saturate the soil.
-Then the hole should be filled with water again.
-Then you measure the time it takes for the water to drop 100mm in the hole Then this figure is divided by 4 to give the infiltration rate in minutes per 25mm.
+To do a percolation test, begin by digging a small square hole (300mm x 300mm x 400mm) into the subsoil at the level of the sewage treatment plant outlet pipe.
+Then fill the hole with water; allow the first fill of water to soak into the soil in order to saturate it.
+Once saturated, refill the hole with water.
+Measure the time it takes for the water level to drop 100mm in the hole.
+Divide this by 4 to give the infiltration rate in minutes per 25mm.

 A worked example is as follows;

 3 – Time recorded for water to drop 100mm – 120mins

 4 – Time divided by 4 = 120min/4 = 30mins